-Among the disorders that should be ruled out in the differential diagnosis are Rett Syndrome, characterized by a regression in motor and cognitive development after an initial period of normal development; selective mutism and separation anxiety, which can include communication problems and anxiety similar to those found in ASD; language disorders and social communication disorder (pragmatics), which present difficulties in social interaction without the restrictive and repetitive patterns typical of ASD; intellectual disability without ASD, in which the difficulty lies in global development without the specific characteristics of the autistic spectrum; stereotyped movement disorder, which shares repetitive behaviors but without significant social impairment; Attention-Deficit/Hyperactivity Disorder (ADHD), which can include attention problems and hyperactivity; and schizophrenia, which in adolescents can include social withdrawal and communication difficulties, but with distinct psychotic characteristics.
-Conducting a thorough differential diagnosis is essential to ensure the accuracy of the diagnosis and the choice of the most appropriate interventions (Chaq et al., 2023).
+Among the disorders that should be discarded in the differential diagnosis are Rett Syndrome, characterized by a regression in motor and cognitive development after a period.

+Selective mutism and separation anxiety, which may include communication and anxiety problems similar to those found in ASD; language disorders and social communication disorder (pragmatic), which present difficulties in social interaction without the restrictive and repetitive patterns typical of ASD; intellectual disability without ASD; in which the difficulty lies in global development without the specific characteristics of the autistic spectrum; stereotyped movement disorder, which shares repetitive behaviors but without significant social impairment; Attention-Deficit/Hyperactivity Disorder (ADHD), which can include attention problems and hyperactivity; and schizophrenia, which in adolescents can include social withdrawal and communication difficulties, but with distinct psychotic characteristics.
+Conducting a thorough differential diagnosis is essential to ensure the accuracy of the diagnosis and the choice of the most appropriate interventions (Chag et al., 2023).

 Behavior Analysis is an interdisciplinary field that combines a philosophical basis in Radical Behaviorism with scientific methods of study and application.
-According to Sella and Ribeiro (2018), it can be understood as a field of study, encompassing the theoretical and practical areas; as a discipline, based on Radical Behaviorism and Experimental

-Behavior Analysis (EAB); and as a practice, involving the provision of services in applied contexts, such as Applied Behavior Analysis (ABA).
+According to Sella and Ribeiro (2018), it can be understood as a field of study, encompassing the theoretical and practical areas; as a discipline, based on Radical Behaviorism and Experimental Behavior Analysis (EAB); and as a practice, involving the provision of services in applied contexts, such as Applied Behavior Analysis (ABA).